Test and Exams Information

-Customers who wish to take the Non-Commercial Class E or F exam should study the Commercial Driver Manual.
-The Commercial Driver Manual can be located on the website or customers can obtain a hard copy at any Customer Service Center.
+- Customers who wish to take the Non-Commercial Class E or F exam should study the Commercial Driver's Manual.

 - All vehicles used for the Road Skills Test must be covered by liability insurance (you must show a valid insurance card), pass a safety inspection and if the vehicle is not equipped with turn signals you must know your hand signals.